AlexKimmel/SpaceInvaders_Haskell/README.md

 The idea is to creat a bare bones, horizontal version of the arcade game Space Invaders.
 This will include:

-Player Movement, Shooting,
+Player Movement, Shooting, \n
-Enemy Spawning, Movement, Shooting (including different types of Enemys) Score System, life system (player lossing lifes when shoot, touched or enemy escaping) and Collisions between player, enemy and bullets from both
+Enemy Spawning (in waves), Movement, Shooting (including different types of Enemys)\n Score System, life system (player lossing lifes when shoot, touched or enemy escaping) \n and Collisions between player, enemy and bullets from both\n

+ \n
 These tasks will be equally distributed between the 4 members of the team